joanhey/AdapterMan/README.md

 Without touch a line of code.

 ### NEW !!!
 Workerman shared nothing mode
 We started to test it.
+Experimental still.

 Each request is independent and load the .php file, like with PHP-FPM.
 Using the same .php files.